 Part of the modules: Introduction to Technical Logistics (p.
-65)[WI3INGMB13]
+61)[WI3INGMB13]

-ECTS Credits Hours per week 6 3/1 Instruction language de
+ECTS Credits Hours per week 7 Term Instruction language 6 3/1 Winter term de

 The assessment consists due to the number of attendees, of an oral or a written exam according to Section 4 (2), 1 of the examination regulation.